 The Dreadmill: A conveyor belt to nowhere – Urban Dictionary –

 The Urban Dictionary defines the dreadmill as “the conveyor belt to nowhere”.
 I love that definition.

-If you want to use a treadmill this winter, I wrote all about it in the Translating the Treadmill post.
+If you want to use a treadmill this winter, check out the Beginner’s Guide to the Treadmill.
 But, for all the reasons I am telling you here, consider running outside at least on some milder days.

 5. Running outdoors in the cold is badass